Diets Through History: The Good, Bad, and Scary

 A popular appetite-suppressing candy called Ayds is taken off the market after the AIDS crisis hits.

 The aerobics craze steps into high gear when Jane Fonda launches her first exercise video, Workout: Starring Jane Fonda.
-Her catch phrase: "No pain, no gain."
+Her catch phrase: "No pain,

 Jazzercise, founded in 1969 by professional dancer Judi Sheppard Missett, hits all 50 states.